 A recent article in the Washington Post on philanthropy among modern kids highlights a trend of grassroots giving among children.
 Because of the internet, kids today are exposed to world issues and calls for help everywhere they turn.
 Through social networking sites like Facebook, myriad websites and YouTube videos, young people are more and more aware of projects through which they can give and help.
 Children naturally want to reach out when they have the opportunity.

+But is it enough for kids to raise money?
 When we think about preparing students as global citizens, do we want the highest value to be placed on an ability to generate coins and bills?

 Since November 2006, when children began to learn about the daily struggle of the people of the Azawak to find water, they wanted to be a part of the opportunity extended by Amman Imman for students to work together to build a borehole.
 The project presented a concrete and tangible opportunity to be part of initiating much needed change in a region that not that many people knew about.
 Children began to tell the stories of the people of the Azawak.